brunomanfrinato/upcoming_movies_app/README.md

 Sample app that shows list of movies from The Movie Database API (api.themoviedb.org/3)

 ### Architecture and Folder Structure
-The project was build and architec using the MVP (Model View Presenter) pattern and the directories are organized based on features.
+The project was build using the MVP (Model View Presenter) pattern and the directories are organized based on features.

 ### Library reference resources
 #### 1. Retrofit